district10/blog/_posts/post-0001-pandoc-readme.md

 `pandoc-citeproc -j` and `-y` interconvert the CSL JSON and CSL YAML formats as far as possible.

-As an alternative to specifying a bibliography file, you can include the citation data directly in the `references` field of the document's YAML metadata.
+As an alternative to specifying a bibliography file using `--bibliography` or the YAML metadata field `bibliography`, you can include the citation data directly in the `references` field of the document's YAML metadata.
 The field should contain an array of YAML-encoded references, for example: